gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 - Overall, try to avoid using Elastic IPs -- they often reflect poor architectural decisions.
 Instead it is recommended to:
   - Use a random public IP and register a DNS name to, or
   - Use a load balancer and don't use a public IP
+- To use the Elastic IP with your EC2 instance, you have to create an association between the instance and the Elastic IP